 Climate Madeira

-One of the most beautiful assets of the archipelago is its eternal spring!
-Given its subtropical latitude, the archipelago enjoys a temperate oceanic climate, mild and mild all year round.
-So forget the cold winter or the summer heat wave to enjoy the legendary mildness of this floating garden.
-The balance of the Madeiran climate is maintained by the meeting between the warm waters of the Gulf Stream and the colder currents of the Canary Islands, with the influence of the trade winds, these regular winds coming from the north and north-east.
-The average atmospheric temperature varies between 13 and 20 °C in winter and between 15 and 26 °C in summer.
-Neither too cold nor too hot, therefore, Madeira's climate is conducive to the blossoming of a nature that is as diverse as it is opulent.
-A gentle Eden with, however, climatic variations and dissimilarities relating to differences in altitude and exposure.
+One of the archipelago's greatest assets is its eternal spring!
+Given its subtropical latitude, the archipelago enjoys a temperate oceanic climate, mild and clement all year round.
+So forget the cold of winter or the heatwave of summer, and enjoy the legendary mildness of this floating garden.
+The balance of the Madeiran climate is maintained by the encounter between the warm waters of the Gulf Stream and the colder currents of the Canaries, with the influence of the trade winds, those regular northerly and north-easterly winds.
+Average temperatures range from 13 to 20°C in winter and 15 to 26°C in summer.
+So, neither too cold nor too hot, Madeira's climate is conducive to the blossoming of a natural world as diverse as it is opulent.
+A gentle Eden, but with climatic variations and dissimilarities due to differences in altitude and exposure.

 North/South disparities